TheSongOfEnderion/josee/Chapters/Chapter 2 – Rekindled Dreams (2).md

 And when she thought  of Cetarax, she couldn't help but place her palm on her face.

 '...
 And Cetarax.
 Fuck.
-How am I gonna kill that fucker right now.
+How am I gonna kill that fucker right now?
 Impossible', Josee deeply sighed.
 The servants saw the distress in their lady and couldn't help but feel bad for her.

 Josee puts down her hand before looking at Schulga.

 "...
 I see.
 Thank you for your opinion", Josee nodded before turning to Nadia.

 "...
-Nadia, how often to people bath?"
+Nadia, how often do people bath?"

 "Ah, yes?", Nadia lightly blinked her eyes, wondering why her lady was asking something so obvious.